rememberSoftwares/yacana/README.md

 ## IX.
 Chat between two Agents

-One of the best functionalities available in some other frameworks like CrewAI is to allow Agents to speak with one another.
+A crucial functionality available in some other frameworks like CrewAI is allowing Agents to speak with one another.
 Yacana also has this functionality.
 This allows Agents to brainstorm and come up with solutions by themselves.
 However, where other frameworks propose many ways to schedule interactions, Yacana emphasizes on providing developers with ways to make them stop talking!

 Making agents speak is not an issue.
 But making them stop is a whole other thing.
 How do you stop a conversation at the exact right moment without monitoring the chat yourself?
 There are only 2 ways.
-Either use a maximum number of iterations and stop the chat when it is reached or let one or more LLMs decide when the conversation should end.
+* Use a maximum number of iterations and stop the chat when it is reached.
+* Let one or more LLMs decide when the conversation should end.

-Yacana provides both.
+Yacana provides both:
 It utilizes the Task system that you already know and allows some Tasks to be worked on by the Agents.
-But be aware that using the Task system implies this mechanism had to be implemented differently than what you may have seen elsewhere.
-Even though the result is the same if done correctly...

 ### Stopping chat using 'maximum iterations'